segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 - [A data warehouse only](#data-warehouse-only)
 - [A website or mobile app source](#website-or-mobile-app)

-You can add additional data sources after completing the setup process. <br><br>
+You can add additional data sources after completing the setup process. <br>

 ### Salesforce and a data warehouse